 Guide to Free Speech Laws in the United States

-Freedom of speech and expression is protected mostly by the 1st amendment in the U.S. Constitution.
-But the 1st amendment doesn’t protect ALL speech or expression and it only prevents the government from restricting speech.
+Freedom of speech and expression is protected mostly by the 1st Amendment in the U.S. Constitution.
+But the 1st Amendment doesn’t protect ALL speech or expression, only certain categories, which we will discuss below.
+And it only prevents the government, not private non-government individuals or companies, from restricting speech.

 1. What type of speech does the 1st amendment protect?

-The government generally may NOT restrict any of the following (with some exceptions, discussed below):
+The 1st Amendment protects various categories of speech.
+This means the government generally may not overly restrict any of the following (with some exceptions, discussed below):

 - burning or refusing to salute the American flag